subjectiverealityy/talenvo-week-1/docs/tradeoff-analysis.md

 ## Future Consideration

-dnd-kit conflicts with list virtualisation because it requires all sortable items to be mounted in the DOM to calculate drag positions.
-I was unaware of this constraint before I selected dnd-kit for the Drag and Drop system.
+dnd-kit conflicts with list virtualisation because it requires all sortable items to be mounted in the DOM  in order to calculate drag positions.
+I was unaware of this constraint before selecting dnd-kit for the Drag and Drop system.

-If card counts grow to the point where list virtualisation becomes necessary, `pragmatic-drag-and-drop` by Atlassian (used in production Jira) will be used as a replacement.
-It is specifically designed to work alongside virtualised lists.
+After a certain threshold, it will be beneficial to implement list virtualisation into this project. `pragmatic-drag-and-drop` by Atlassian (used in production Jira) will be used as a replacement for `dnd-kit` because it is specifically designed to work alongside virtualised lists.